vegaprotocol/documentation/docs/releases/overview.md

 In order to ensure GraphQL users understand which asset is being updated the field `assetId` has been added into the `UpdateAsset` proposals response.
 This work was done under issue [6296 ↗](https://github.com/vegaprotocol/vega/issues/6296)

 #### Add rate limiter for GraphQL
-During testing it was identified that GraphQL subscriptions were able to cause overloading on the datanode.
-To avoid this a rate limiter has been implemented for GraphQL subscriptions.
+During testing it was identified that GraphQL subscriptions could cause overloading on the data node.
+A rate limiter has been implemented for GraphQL subscriptions.
 This work was implemented under [6334 ↗](https://github.com/vegaprotocol/vega/pull/6334)

 #### New features: Wallet